krishnavenivivek/Getting-and-Cleaning-Data-Course-Project/README.md

   # Getting-and-Cleaning-Data-Course-Project
   This repository contains the required scripts and file for course project Getting and Cleaning Data Coursera course.
-  > - IT contains a R script file run_analysis.R which does the following task:
+It contains a R script file run_analysis.R which does the following task:
 > - It downloads dataset if there is not such daaset found in working directory or folder
 > - Loads activity and feature info
 > - Then loads both training and test datasets but keeping only the columns which reflect a mean or standard deviation